How Daylight Savings Time Can Seriously Affect Your Body

 You may wonder how much Daylight Savings Time (DST) really affects you.
 Sure, waking up for work on Monday will be tough, and you might feel a little groggy throughout the morning — but by noon, you're back to normal…right?

-But, says Bils, REM sleep impacts nearly every aspect of brain function: creativity, emotional stability, even pain tolerance.
+The type of sleep you're missing matters too, says Bils.
+Throughout the night, your cycle through two different types of sleep, rapid eye movement (REM) sleep and non-REM sleep, several times, and as you get closer toward the morning, you'll experience increasingly longer, deeper REM periods, according to the National Institutes of Health.
+During DST, you could lose Zs from the REM period because you wake up an hour earlier than you normally would.
+The problem: REM sleep impacts nearly every aspect of brain function, including creativity, emotional stability, and even pain tolerance, says Bils.
 As a result, on Sunday, Monday, and Tuesday you may find yourself struggling with writers' block, snapping at loved ones, road raging, and crying over (mental and physical) hurts you might otherwise shake off.

-So what can you do about it?
-The best way to minimize the negative effects of losing an hour of sleep is to prep now.
-Head to bed 15 minutes earlier each night leading up to the change.
+Once DST begins, try to soak up as much natural daylight as possible, which can help "reboot" your circadian rhythm, says Rångtell.
 And on Sunday, Monday, and Tuesday, Bils recommends throwing open the blinds and flipping on the brightest lights in your house as soon as you wake up.
 "Light tells your brain to completely shut off melatonin, which makes you feel sleepy, to reset your clock faster," he explains.